-The user interface consists of a 256x64 pixel, 16 grayscale-level OLED, four black knobs with status indication LEDs around the upper knobs and thirteen mechanical keyswitches organized in two rows.
-The upper keys are typically associated with onscreen actions of the currently active screen and the lower keys operate basic functions (e.g. sequencer RUN/STOP) that are available from every screen.
+LoopAs user interface consists of a 3.2" OLED, four black knobs with status indication LEDs around the upper knobs and thirteen mechanical keyswitches organized in two rows.

+The upper keys typically perform functions corresponding to dynamic labels on the OLED directly above.
+The lower keys usually operate basic functions (e.g. sequencer RUN/STOP) that are available from every screen.